gpoole/route53-dynamic-dns/README.md

 # Simple Route 53 dynamic DNS service

-A simple systemd service to periodically update a Route 53 record with the public IP address of the machine the service is running on.
+A simple systemd service to update a Route 53 record with your public IP address.
-Useful for when you want a Route 53 A record to track a dynamic public IP address, for example of a home network.
-A self-managed alternative to free dynamic DNS services like DynDNS for AWS users.
+Useful for tracking your home network IP address, similar to dynamic DNS services like DynDNS.

 # Setting up

 On AWS,
 you will need to set up a hosted zone in Route 53 and create an IAM limited-access user with at least `route53:ChangeResourceRecordSets` access.
-The following sample policy provides the minimum access required (note you need to specify your own hosted zone ID):
+This policy allows the minimum permissions:

 ```json
 {